Fantom-foundation/go-opera/docs/blockchain.rst

 .. _blockchain:

-From Hashgraph to Blockchain
+From Poset to Blockchain
 ============================

-This document describes a technique for projecting a hashgraph onto a blockchain, which is better suited for representing an immutable ordered list of transactions.
-In this system, the order is governed by the Hashgraph consensus algorithm but the transactions are mapped onto a linear data structure composed of blocks; each block containing an ordered list of transactions, a hash of the previous block, a hash of the resulting application state, and a collection of signatures from the set of validators.
-This method enables hashgraph-based systems to implement any Inter-Blockchain Communication protocol and integrate with an Internet of Blockchains.
+This document describes a technique for projecting a poset onto a blockchain, which is better suited for representing an immutable ordered list of transactions.
+In this system, the order is governed by the Poset consensus algorithm but the transactions are mapped onto a linear data structure composed of blocks; each block containing an ordered list of transactions, a hash of the previous block, a hash of the resulting application state, and a collection of signatures from the set of validators.
+This method enables poset-based systems to implement any Inter-Blockchain Communication protocol and integrate with an Internet of Blockchains.